We’ve Got A Taste For Turmeric at BabylonstorenJanuary 2nd, 2020

 Turmeric-laced must-try’s at the Spice Garden include: warm, spiced turmeric root tea or coffee; curry leaf and turmeric bread slathered with our signature handcrafted farm butter with ginger, curry leaf and turmeric (heavenly); and chef Jaco’s delectable charcuterie that incorporates aromatics such as fennel, oregano, smoked paprika, chilli oil, cloves, pepper, coriander and turmeric root.

-Turmeric is on-trend, versatile, mild and earthy.
+Turmeric is versatile, mild and earthy.
 At Babylonstoren we use it for salad dressing to tea and everything in between.
-Our Chefs always use it fresh and in season.
+Our chefs always like to use it fresh and in season.

 - Concoct a warm tea or iced tea with thinly sliced fresh turmeric and ginger, sweeten with honey.